-307 Student Services 355-8266 E-mail: asmsu@msu.edu Web: www.asmsu.org
+307 Student Services 355-8266 E-mail: asmsu@msu.edu Web: asmsu.msu.edu

 The Student Assembly and the Academic Assembly are the key components to ASMSU.
 Each assembly has college-based representation, as well as representation by Major Governing Groups and CORES (racial/ethnic) and COPS (progressive) groups.